 Chia Seeds Side Effects

-Chia seeds are available in black and white color; however, chia seeds nutrition doesn’t get affected by its color.
-To get most of it you can add it to yogurt, smoothies, cereals, vegetables, and puddings.
-20 grams serving twice a day can be considered as an ideal dosage of chia seeds; however, it may vary as per the age, weight, and sex.
-All in all, you can add chia seeds to your diet for various health benefits, including weight loss and diabetes.
+Chia seeds are available in black and white; their nutrition isn’t affected by their colour.
+You can add it to yogurt, smoothies, cereals, vegetables, and puddings to maximise it.
+Also, 20 grams served twice a day can be considered an ideal dosage of chia seeds; however, it may vary by age, weight, and sex.
+You can add chia seeds to your diet for various health benefits, including weight loss and diabetes.